Charles Barkley: DUI conviction

-On December 31, 2008, Barkley was pulled over in Scottsdale, Arizona for running a stop sign.
+On December 31, 2008, Barkley was pulled over in Scottsdale for running a stop sign.
 The officer smelled alcohol on Barkley's breath and proceeded to administer field sobriety tests, which he failed.
 He was arrested on drunk driving charges and had his vehicle impounded.
 Barkley refused to submit a breath test and was given a blood test.
 He was then cited and released.
 Gilbert police noted Barkley was cooperative and respectful during the entire incident, adding that he was treated no differently than anyone arrested on DUI charges.
 The police report of the incident stated that Barkley told the police he was in a hurry to receive oral sex from his female passenger when he ran through a stop sign early Wednesday.
 Test results released by the police showed that Barkley had a blood-alcohol level at .149, nearly twice the legal limit of .08 in Arizona.
 Two months after his arrest, Barkley pleaded guilty to two DUI-related counts and one count of running a red light.
 He was sentenced to ten days in jail and fined $2,000.
 The sentence was later reduced to three days after Barkley entered an alcohol treatment program.

 As part of the fallout of his arrest, Barkley took a two-month hiatus from his commentating duties for TNT.
 During his absence, T-Mobile elected not to air previously scheduled ads that featured Barkley.
 On February 19, 2009, Barkley returned to TNT and spent the first segment of the NBA pregame show discussing the incident and his experiences.
 Shortly after his return, T-Mobile once again began airing ads featuring Barkley.